Best Practices: Administrative Settings Security

 When setting up new services, always authenticate if possible.
 Authenticating services proves that the service is genuine and won't pose a threat to your application.

-To learn more about API authentication, search API Authentication in our In-Product Help.
+To learn more about API authentication, view our API Authentication article.

 Store API Keys in a Secure Location